turingschool/frontend-mod-1-prework/section1/README.md

 #### Terminal Practice

-👩‍💻 Use `mkdir` and `touch` to create the directories/files in the structure illustrated below:
+X 👩‍💻 Use `mkdir` and `touch` to create the directories/files in the structure illustrated below:

 ```sh
 |--secretLibraryProject